xarsen1cx/Minecraft-Server-Log-Analyzer/README.md

-Creating a minecraft error trace app
+Creating a minecraft error trace app that auto detects errors from your Logs / Console Logs / Crash-Folder logs
-I need all the errors and solutions for minecraft, modded, bedrock for servers using pterodactyl panels.

 update: 2024-12-20 - added in a drop down menu to select versions and modloader your using, if your missing a mod from the 'Trace log' it will suggest links to download.
 ![image](https://github.com/user-attachments/assets/443866a6-6408-4b25-aa74-a24ca3a276bd)